elementary-Inc/blog/_posts/2020-07-08-now-shipping-elementary-os.md

   - oem
 ---

-Since our first release of elementary OS in 2011, folks have asked us how they can buy a computer running elementary OS out of the box.
-While instaling an operating system may be common knowledge within Linux user groups and IT departments, it's a huge hurdle for everyday users who just want a computer that works.
-We've also long been in discussions with OEMs about shipping elementary OS and how that relationship between users, the OEM, and elementary would look.
+Today, we're pleased to announce that elementary OS 5.1 Hera is now available out of the box on over a dozen models from two retailers, with more in the works.

 <figure markdown="1">
 ![Star LabTop laptop computer running elementary OS]({{ page.image }})
 <figcaption>Star LabTop Mk IV running elementary OS</figcaption>
 </figure>

-Today, we're pleased to announce that **elementary OS is available out of the box on over a dozen models from two OEMs, with more in the works.** Let's dive into why that matters, and the road that has led us here.
+Since our first release of elementary OS in 2011, folks have asked us how they can buy a computer running elementary OS out of the box.
+While instaling an operating system may be common knowledge within Linux user groups and IT departments, it's a huge hurdle for everyday users who just want a computer that works.
+We've also long been in discussions with OEMs about shipping elementary OS and how that relationship between users, the OEM, and elementary would look.

 ## Making elementary OS more “gettable”